theolepage/ember-classification/README.md

 ### Usage

+**You have to put the ember dataset in `ember/`.**

-To run kmeans on the dataset and check the accuracy:
+To run kmeans on the dataset and check its accuracy, follow the steps below.
 ```
 cd kmeans/
 make test
 ```

-To run kmeans only, type the folowing command: `./kmeans 3 20 1.0 2351 200000 /afs/cri/resources/teach/LSE-IA/ember/Xtest.dat out.dat`
+To run kmeans only, type the folowing command: `./kmeans 3 20 1.0 2351 900000 ../ember/Xtrain.dat out.dat`.

 ## Classifiers and neural networks